 “A puntilla was used to sever the spinal cord before dressing.
 This does NOT make the animal unconscious.
 The head can remain conscious after the spine is severed.” —Dr. Temple Grandin

-PETA and Anonymous for Animal Rights also obtained whistleblower footage from slaughterhouses in Argentina and Uruguay and another large slaughterhouse in Paraguay, all of which use this archaic method.
+PETA and Animals Now also obtained whistleblower footage from slaughterhouses in Argentina and Uruguay and another large slaughterhouse in Paraguay, all of which use this archaic method.
 The following are some of the tools of this cruel trade:

 However, many other rabbis across the spectrum have spoken out against “shackle and hoist” slaughter, citing Jewish laws and principles, especially tsaar baalei chayim—not causing unnecessary harm to animals:

 “It is hard to reconcile the humane slaughter that kashrut is meant to represent with this barbaric practice.” —Rabbi Shmuly Yanklowitz, president and dean at Valley Beit Midrash